iamTMTY/accessibility-audit/README.md

 # 🔍 Accessibility Audit Engine

-A professional-grade, state-of-the-art accessibility auditing tool built with Next.js and Playwright.
+An accessibility auditing tool built with Next.js, axe-core and Playwright.
 This application allows developers and designers to scan websites or HTML snippets for WCAG violations and offers actionable remediation steps with visual context.

 ## ✨ Features